josephsalmon/OrganizationFiles/README.md

 If you are looking for more help on (scientific) Python I can only recommend my course with [B. Charlier](https://imag.umontpellier.fr/~charlier), see: https://github.com/bcharlier/HMMA238 .

 I also provide in [matpotlib](python/matplotlib/) a style file to use with matplotlib, for clean figures harmonization.

+## Reproducibility/Replicability

+These are key concept for modern science.
+See for instance Konrad Hinsen's blog post on the topic: [https://khinsen.net/keynote-acm-rep-24/transcript.html]().

+More motivational reading can be found in the papers by D. Donoho: [50 years of data science](https://www.tandfonline.com/doi/full/10.1080/10618600.2017.1384734) and the more recent [Data Science at the Singularity](https://hdsr.mitpress.mit.edu/pub/g9mau4m0/release/2).

 ## [Images and Inkscape](inkscape/)